 Furthermore, Aberdeen Group released a study on the impact of social selling.

-The study found that when you look at all sales KPIs (key performance indicators) – quota attainment, renewal rate and forecast accuracy – all these metrics were better when sales reps used social media (as show below).
+The study found that when you look at all sales KPIs (key performance indicators) – quota attainment, renewal rate and forecast accuracy - all these metrics are better when sales reps used social media (as shown below).